Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

+Our i.i.d. priors assumption reflects an ``ignorance prior'': before observing anything about the options, the DM has no basis for judging one to be better than the other.
+This eliminates the prior as a degree of freedom, so that predictions are driven by our specification of $\tau_{xy}$.

+We now turn to developing these specifications.
+We propose functional forms for $\tau_{xy}$ in multiattribute, lottery, and intertemporal choice which reflect the difficulty of making tradeoffs.\\

+\textbf{\textit{Shared Principles}}.
+Across our choice domains, our specifications of $\tau$ satisfy two common properties reflecting the difficulty of tradeoffs: similarity and dominance.

-First, we posit that holding fixed the value difference, options are easier to compare when they are more \textit{similar}.
-Echoing work in psychology and economics \citep{tversky_substitutability_1969, rubinstein_similarity_1988,he_moderate_2023}, this property reflects the intuition that if options are more similar, the DM can divert attention from the features that are similar across the options and so more easily assess the differences between them, thereby reducing the need to aggregate tradeoffs.
-Formally, we posit that the ease of comparison $\tau_{xy}$ is an increasing transformation $H$ of the \textit{value-dissimilarity} ratio:
+First, options are easier to compare when they are more \textit{similar}, holding fixed their value difference.
+In each of our domains, the ease of comparison $\tau_{xy}$ is an increasing transformation $H$ of the \textit{value-dissimilarity} ratio

-where the numerator contains the value difference between the two options and the denominator is a distance metric measuring their dissimilarity.
+where the numerator contains the value difference: options further from indifference are easier to compare, and the denominator is a distance metric measuring the options' dissimilarity.
+Intuitively, if options are more dissimilar feature-by-feature, the DM faces larger tradeoffs across those features, and thus a harder comparison.
+The idea that feature dissimilarity reduces comparability has been emphasized in work in psychology \citep{tversky_substitutability_1969}, and we follow recent work in decision theory \citep{he_moderate_2024} in our formalism.\footnote{This restriction on $\tau$ implies that binary choice probabilities belong to the moderate utility class axiomatized in \citet{he_moderate_2024}.}

-Second, we posit that options are maximally easy to compare when they have a \textit{dominance} relationship, i.e. when there are no tradeoffs.
-As formalized below, this principle gives rise to specific distance metrics given the domain-relevant dominance notion.
+Second, we place structure on $d(x,y)$ by positing that options are maximally easy to compare when there are no tradeoffs---that is, when they have a \textit{dominance} relationship.
+As we discuss below, this gives rise to specific distance metrics in each of our three choice domains of interest, given the domain-relevant dominance notion.